 Antibiotic administration during labor to pregnant women colonized with GBS and for those with the risk factors outlined above can help prevent the transmission of GBS infection, and thus decrease the incidence of early onset GBS disease in newborns.

-Though there is currently no vaccine available for the prevention of GBS infection, there is research under way to develop one for use in the near future.
+Although there is currently no licensed vaccine available for the prevention of GBS infection, there is research under way to develop one for use in the near future.